jennyjean8675309/node-arguments/README.md

 ```

-Just for fun, take a look at this command in which we use `-e` to execute code right away without saving it to a file:
+Just for fun, take a look at this command in which we use `-e` to execute code right away without saving it to a file (without saving means there's no file, none, zip, nada!):

 ```
 $ node -e "console.log(process.argv)" 10 47
 ```

+Note: If you need a refresher on the `-e` option, go back to [node-run-node](https://github.com/learn-co-curriculum/node-run-node).

 Can you guess what will it output?
 That's right.
 The numbers will start from the second argument, not third as in the `sum.js` example:

 ```
 [ '/usr/local/bin/node', '10', '47' ]
 ```

+The difference is self evident when you look at the command.
+The first command had two arguments (`node` and the name of the file) and the second command (`-e`) only one which was `node`.

 When working with `process.argv`, it's important to be mindful of the first arguments.
 They might not be the data you expect.